ibnasif/darulkutub/الكتب/Atomic Habits/Atomic Habits.md

 - if you study Arabic for an hour tonight, you still haven't learned the language
 - if you go to the gym three days in a row, you're still not ripped

-sadly, the slow pace of habits showing their effects has a negative impact on bad habits. it makes it easy to led bad habits slide
+sadly, the slow pace of habits showing their effects has a negative impact on bad habits. it makes it easy to let bad habits slide

 - eat an unheathy meal today and the scale won't move a lot
 - work late tonight and ignore your family and they'll still forgive you